Tureckiy-zart/TUI/docs/workflows/foundation/FOUNDATION_STEP_PIPELINE.md

   * component name(s) in use,
   * export points,
   * directory placement,
-  * layer (Foundation / Extension / Legacy-like behavior).
+  * layer (Foundation / Extension / Legacy‑like behavior).
 * Create a **baseline snapshot file** that records:

   * file paths,